 \subsubsection{Frame Jitter}

 Figure~\ref{fig:jitter_error} shows the boxplot of the errors in frame jitter predictions for the three VCAs.
 It is evident that all methods, including the RTP-based approaches, tend to overestimate frame jitter in most cases.
 Furthermore, we find that the MAE values are unusually high for this metric.
 The average ground truth frame jitter observed across all three VCAs falls within the range of 27-33 ms, which is comparable to the MAE values obtained from all methods.
 Upon further examination, we discover that the WebRTC ground-truth statistic reports the jitter over decoded frames, encompassing additional application delays such as jitter buffer and decoding delays.
-The jitter buffer introduces variable delay to ensure smooth video playback, while decoding delays can vary based on the client's computational resources.
+The jitter buffer introduces variable delays to ensure smooth video playback, while decoding delays vary based on the client's computational resources.
 Capturing these variable application-level delays can be challenging using only the network data.

-Figure~\ref{fig:jitter_time_series} illustrates this phenomenon with the frame jitter values reported by the \ipml and WebRTC for an example \meet call.
+Figure~\ref{fig:jitter_time_series} illustrates this phenomenon with the frame jitter values reported by the \ipml and WebRTC for a \meet call.
 The \ipml method reports several spikes in frame jitter throughout the call.
 While most of the smaller spikes seem to be smoothed out in the WebRTC data, there is a significant spike around t=10s that appears in both cases.
-Additionally, the \ipml method estimates the spike prior to t=10s, indicating jitter in frame arrival around that time.
-The application jitter buffer might have attempted to to mitigate this frame jitter by emitting frames at constant rate until it is emptied, resulting in a larger spike later.
+The \ipml method estimates spikes before t=10s, indicating significant jitter in frame arrival around that time.
+The application jitter buffer might have attempted to{} to mitigate this frame jitter by emitting frames at a constant rate until it is emptied, resulting in a larger spike later.

-From the perspective of a network operator, it is more important to predict and respond to network-level frame jitter.
+From a network operator's perspective, it is more important to predict and respond to network-level frame jitter.
 Ensuring a smooth frame arrival will automatically lead to low frame jitter.
 In future work, we plan to modify our experiment methods to collect ground truth frame jitter calculated before the frame is enqueued to the jitter buffer.
-This will allow us to more accurately assess the error of our method by providing a reliable basis for comparison.
+This will allow us to assess the error of our method more accurately by providing a reliable basis for comparison.